Sexual health FAQ (frequently asked questions)

 Can I become pregnant without having sex?

-You can’t get pregnant through oral sex, or through masturbation.
-But if you are fooling around with your partner and there is any genital contact, especially where fluid is involved, there is a chance that you can become pregnant.
-This can even happen if he touches his own semen and then touches your vagina with his hands.
+But if you are fooling around with your partner and there is an opportunity for ejaculate fluid to enter the vagina, there is a chance that you can become pregnant.
+This can even happen if a hand with ejaculate fluid (the fluid that that comes out of an erect penis which contains sperm ) touches the opening to your vagina.
 If you want to make sure that you don’t become pregnant, make sure you use a condom, or avoid having contact with his genitals and fluids.

 What do I do if I have had unprotected sex?